-The University of Michigan School of Nursing (UMSN) offers 3 types of certificates: The new Clinical Research Management program, 10 options in specialized areas following completion of a master's degree, and an advanced Certificate in Nursing Education.
+The University of Michigan School of Nursing (UMSN) offers 4 types of certificates: in Health Informatics, Clinical Research Management (online), 10 options in specialized areas following completion of a master's degree, and an advanced Certificate in Nursing Education.

 - Certificate in Nursing Education (CNE)

 This certificate is designed for individuals who seek to enhance their teaching skills and techniques in relation to the field of nursing.
-The CNE program is only available to those who have already completed a master's or doctoral program as well as students currently enrolled in a master's or doctoral program at the University of Michigan School of Nursing.
+The CNE program is only available to those who have already completed a master's or doctoral program as well as students currently enrolled in a master's or doctoral program at UMSN.